NEWS

 "It saddens me to learn that I have performed invalid baptisms throughout my ministry as a priest by regularly using an incorrect formula," said Arango in a message posted on the diocese's website.
 "I deeply regret my error and how this has affected numerous people in your parish and elsewhere," Arango added.
 While Arango has resigned over the issue, Olmsted said it was an inadvertent mistake by the pastor and he didn't mean any harm.
 "I too am sincerely sorry that this error has resulted in disruption to the sacramental lives of a number of the faithful.
 This is why I pledge to take every step necessary to remedy the situation for everyone impacted," said Olmsted.

 Arango, who began his career in Brazil in 1995, will continue as a priest and spend his time helping those who had invalid baptisms.
-The diocese has set up a separate website to help all those who are believed to have been conferred with an invalid baptism.
+The diocese established a dedicated website to assist those affected by the invalid baptisms.
 The diocese also clarified that baptisms performed by Arango after June 17, 2021, are valid.
-Katie Burke, the diocese's spokesperson said some new baptisms have already taken place.
+Katie Burke, the diocese's spokesperson, said some new baptisms have already taken place.
 Father Arango “remains a priest in good standing,” said Burke.
 “His voluntary resignation allows him to dedicate his full-time ministry to helping and healing the families who were affected by this error."

 The priest throws the sacred water into the baptismal font during a baby's baptism - stock photo/Getty Images